Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-\textbf{Overview of Our Results.} Our attacks rely on a mathematical notion of {\em codomain separability} of loss functions, which posits that the output of the loss function is distinct on every possible labeling of the input datapoints.
+\textbf{Overview of Our Results and Techniques.} Our attacks rely on a mathematical notion of {\em codomain separability} of loss functions, which posits that the output of the loss function is \emph{sufficiently} distinct on every possible labeling of the input datapoints (see Definition~\ref{def:codomain_separability}).
 We assume that the curator that returns the loss scores can add noise to these scores up to some (known) error bound $\tau$.
-This noise can also be introduced as error when the scores are communicated over noisy channels or computed on low-precision machines.
-We prove that separating the loss function outputs by more than $2\tau$ is a necessary and sufficient condition for this label recovery to be accurate (see Proposition~\ref{prop:bound_on_tau_for_label_inference}), and outline our end-to-end inference attack in Algorithm~\LabelInf.
-We discuss some caveats associated with running this algorithm on machines with finite floating point precision, which help explain our experimental findings in Section~\ref{sec:experiments}.
+This noise can also be introduced as error when the scores are communicated over noisy channels or computed on low-precision machines\footnote{Our assumptions about the noise generation process ensure that our attacks succeed irrespective of the noise process used by the data curator.
+Knowledge about the noise distribution can be helpful though.
+For random noise, by first generating a bound on the noise using a tail bound, our techniques can be applied.}.
+As one would expect, separating the loss function outputs by more than $2\tau$ is a necessary and sufficient condition for this label recovery to be accurate (see Proposition~\ref{prop:bound_on_tau_for_label_inference}).
+While intuitive, this result gives a natural candidate for label inference, from just one loss query, using an exhaustive (exponential) local search (see~\LabelInf~\eqref{eq:labelinf}).